 This is according to the latest Motor Insurance Switching Index data, provided for analysis exclusively to Insurance Times by market research firm Consumer Intelligence.

-Over the 12 months ending in November 2025, shopping and switching rates have fallen for both the overall consumer population and the under-25s segment.
+Over the 12 months to November 2025, shopping and switching rates in the moror market have fallen for both the overall consumer population and the under 25s segment.

-At the start of the period, 83.3% of all consumers were actively browsing for new policies in advance of their renewals, while the rate among under-25s stood slightly lower at 81.8%.
+At the start of this reporting period, 83.3% of all consumers were actively browsing new policies in advance of their renewals, while the rate among under 25s stood slightly lower at 81.8%.

 What may be more concerning to insurers is that the rates of policy switching, and therefore the opportunities to attract new business, also fell.